ykkwon/QTreeDemo/README.md

 # WWDC-Scholars-iOS-2015

-An Swift Example of how WWDC-Sccholars-iOS Team build the mapView in the app 'Scholars Of WWDC'.
+An Swift Example of how WWDC-Sccholars-iOS Team build the mapView in the app 'Scholars Of WWDC'. https://itunes.apple.com/us/app/scholars-of-wwdc/id999731893?mt=8

+Written in Swift 2.2

 QTree-objc : https://github.com/blackm00n/QTree-objc